Visual arts in Israel: Land of Israel modernism movement

 At the beginning of the 20th century some of the Bezalel students began to rebel against the rigid artistic tradition that was followed in the institution and turned to more "subjective" art.
 This period is often called the "Tower of David Period."
 One of the most prominent of these artists was the sculptor Avraham Melnikov.
 Melnikov suggested a different formal approach, culled from within the art of the Ancient East.
 This approach was offered as a replacement for the European art forms that dominated Bezalel during the reign of Schatz and Lilien.

-The monument "The Roaring Lion" which Melnikov erected at Tel Hai, designed in the "Assyrian-Mesopotamian" style, reflected Melnikov's aesthetic ideal.
+The monument "The Roaring Lion" which Melnikov erected at Tel Hai, in memory of the battle of Tel Hai designed in the "Assyrian-Mesopotamian" style, reflected Melnikov's aesthetic ideal.
 "For many generations", Melnikov asserted, "the Jews were cut off from the figurative tradition in art; there are many ways to express artistic taste, but the taste that was in fashion was European art based on Greek and Roman culture, and as long as Athens was the inspiration for art in Europe, the Jew was instinctively excluded from it".

 Other young artists offered alternative artistic approaches, turning to modern art, of which Schatz and Melnikov strongly disapproved.
 This showed up also in the exhibitions they organized.
 In 1920, for example, the "Hebrew Artists Association" was formed; it organized the annual exhibition, and during the years 1923 to 1928 held an "Exhibition of Land of Israel Artists" in the Tower of David in Jerusalem's Old City, organized by Joseph Zaritsky, Shmuel (Ophel) Levy, Melnikov, and others.
 In these exhibitions art in the "Bezalel Art" style were exhibited next to art influenced by the European Post-Impressionist and Expressionist styles.
 Other exhibitions of Modern Art were held in the hut attached to the Ohel theater in Tel Aviv between 1926 and 1929.

 Another organization of Israel artists was called "Egged" (Amalgamation) and included artists such as Arieh (Leo) Lubin, Pinchas Litvinovsky, Sionah Tagger, Chana Orloff, Yossef Zaritsky, Chaim Gliksberg, Reuven Rubin, Arieh Allweil, and Nachum Gutman.
 Some of its members, like Orloff and Tagger, displayed influences from French Cubism in their works.
 The group held an exhibition in 1929 in an apartment on Allenby Street in Tel Aviv, opposite the Mograbi Cinema.
-Another exhibition of modern art was held in 1930 in the Tel Aviv Museum and was called "The Beginnings of Modernism in Israeli Painting, 1920–1930".

-To a significant extent the modern painters began to create a "Hebrew" version of Post-Impressionist painting using a palette of light colors, an attraction to expressive brushstrokes, and a tendency toward naïve, flat painting.
+Another exhibition of modern art was held in 1930 in the Tel Aviv Museum and was called "The Beginnings of Modernism in Israeli Painting, 1920–1930".To a significant extent the modern painters began to create a "Hebrew" version of Post-Impressionist painting using a palette of light colors, an attraction to expressive brushstrokes, and a tendency toward naïve, flat painting.
 In addition to traditional subjects such as portraits, many artists depicted the Land of Israel in landscapes that added a romantic perspective to their subjects.
 This style of these works is sometimes called the "Land of Israel School".